 The collected data was analysed and preliminary findings discussed with a selected group of stakeholders.
-The first version of the report was commented on by the ETF's VET Governance team and the report was finalised by the end of March 2017.
+The first version of the report was commented on by the ETF VET Governance team and the final report was prepared by the end of March 2017.
 The report benefited from feedback and was endorsed at the stakeholder workshop held on 26 April 2017 in Novi Sad.

-3. MAIN FINDINGS: CHALLENGES AND OPPORTUNITIES FOR INSTITUTIONAL COOPERATION AND COORDINATION IN SKILLS DEVELOPMENT
+3. MAIN FINDINGS: CHALLENGES AND OPPORTUNITIES FOR INSTITUTIONAL COOPERATION AND COORDINATION IN VET